STAFF FAQs

 Camp is located in the New York Berkshires, a beautiful region that provides a perfect backdrop for staff days off (near to New York City, Boston, Lake George and other picturesque locations for unique day trips).
 Our address is 2044 County Road 7, Copake NY 12516.
 Our summer phone number is (518) 329-6555 and winter number is (516) 626-7668 with an email address of [email protected].

-August 12th, 2023.
+August 13th, 2026.
 If you are flying home, your flight should depart no earlier than 6PM that day and we will provide transportation (if you need it) that day from camp to JFK Airport.

-Counselors can drive, take a train to Wassaic station (utilizing the Metro North Railroad’s Harlem line from Grand Central Station in NYC) or be taken up to camp from JFK Airport at 6PM (the latter applies to those flying into JFK on Sunday, June 11th, 2023 or Thursday, June 15th, 2023).
+Staff can drive, take a train to Wassaic station (utilizing the Metro North Railroad’s Harlem line from Grand Central Station in NYC) or be taken up to camp from JFK Airport (the latter applies to those flying into JFK on Saturday, June 14th, 2025 or Tuesday, June 17th, 2025).
 On your days and evenings off, we will provide off-site transportation when possible.
+If you are flying home when camp concludes on August 16th, 2025, your flight should depart no earlier than 6PM that day and we will provide transportation (if you need it) from camp to JFK Airport.

 Yes, from time to time at the discretion of the department head.